On this page:

-These checkpoints give us a strong foundation to build great sites on and are required of all University of Nebraska–Lincoln websites.
+These checkpoints give us a strong foundation on which to build great sites; they are required of all University of Nebraska–Lincoln websites.

 Please ensure that you have a working knowledge of HTML, including validity and standards-conformance, before attempting to directly edit code.
 The “QA Test” link in the footer of any framework-based page goes to the latest Web Audit report for that page.